-Snow was still on the ground here and there, but it was almost 60 degrees which meant melting snow, and we spent a good deal of our hike walking through mud.
+Snow was still on the ground here and there, but it was almost 60 degrees which meant melting snow, and spent a good deal of the hike walking through mud.
 A ton of people were out on the trails, i guess everyone had the same idea to be outside on the first nice day of the year!

 Tank tops & snow..
 Pretty much the best way to welcome spring!

-We stumbled across a bit of wildlife on our hike…
+A bit of wildlife on our hike…

 Sunday I wasn’t feeling any better and my last long run before the half marathon was on the schedule.
 Just an easy slow 8 mile run.
 I decided to try and run it, even if that meant stopping early or walking.
 I did 7.25m at an 8:20/pace and walked the remaining 3/4 mile.
 That was a strange run.
 My legs and body felt normal, but my head was just heavy and sick feeling.
 As soon as I got back from the run I broke a fever and felt terrible for a few hours.
 Slowly, after green tea, fresh ginger and a ton of water with Nuun and saltines, I felt a ton better!

 I’m still not 100%, but i’m very hopeful whatever is clinging to me will go away by race time this weekend!
 Send some good, healthy vibes my way, i’m going to need it!

 Wednesday: 6.1m treadmill hills (pace ranged from 8:30-7:41), 30 min core

 Saturday: 4.9m hike

 Sunday: 8m easy 8:20/pace, walked the last 3/4 mile.

 Total Miles: 28.1